Mesa Verde National Park, Colorado, United States of America: What to pack, what to wear, and when to go [2022]

 January

-January in Mesa Verde National Park is pretty cool.
+January in Mesa Verde National Park can be very chilly.
 The rain/snow can amount to several inches/centimeters.
 During this time, temperatures average in the low 30s F (single digits C), although night temperatures can dip into the single digits F (10+ below zero C).

 What to wear/what to pack: